-Brandon Hunnicutt, of Giltner, Neb., serves as a member of the Corn Board of the National Corn Growers Association, a farmer-led trade association with offices in St. Louis and Washington.
+Brandon Hunnicutt of Giltner, Nebraska, serves as a member of the Corn Board of the National Corn Growers Association, a farmer-led trade association with offices in St. Louis and Washington, D.C.

-Previously, he chaired the Engaging Members Committee and represented the association on the Syngenta Advisory Council for Enogen.
+Previously, he served on the Finance Committee as Corn Board liaison to the Production Technology Access and Stewardship Action Teams, chaired the Engaging Members Committee and represented the association on the Syngenta Advisory Council for Enogen.
 A graduate of NCGA’s Leadership At Its Best and Advanced Leadership Program, he served the U.S. Grains Council as team lead for the Middle East and North Africa Advisory Team.

 Prior to his Corn Board service, Hunnicutt served as chair of NCGA’s Grower Services Action Team and vice chair of the Freedom to Operate Action Team.